Emmy Hennings: Life and work

 Hennings was born on 17 January 1885 in Flensburg, German Empire, describing herself later as "a seaman's child".

-After the end of her first marriage in 1906, Hennings was an itinerant performer, travelling over much of the European continent.
+After her first marriage ended in 1906, Hennings became an itinerant performer, traveling over much of the European continent.
 She was a performer at the Cabaret Simplizissimus in Munich, when she met Ball in 1913.
-At the time, Hennings was already a published poet, whose works had appeared in left-wing publications called Pan and Die Aktion.
-In 1913 she also published a short poetry collection called Ether Poems, or Äthergedichte in German.
-Later, Hennings was a collaborator to the magazine Revolution, which was founded by Ball and Hans Leybold.
+At the time, Hennings was already a published poet, whose works had appeared in the left-wing publications Pan and Die Aktion.
+In 1913 she also published a short poetry collection titled Ether Poems (Äthergedichte in German).
+Later, Hennings was a contributor to the magazine Revolution, founded by Ball and Hans Leybold.

-Hennings and Ball moved to Zurich in 1915, where they took part in the founding of the Cabaret Voltaire, which marked the beginning of the Dada movement.
-Hennings was a regular performer at the Cabaret Voltaire.
-Her performances included a role in Das Leben des Menschen (the Life of a Man), in which she appeared with Ball.
-This was the German premiere of the play by Leonid Andreev.
-Hennings also performed in a piece written by Ball, called Krippenspiel.
-After the Cabaret Voltaire ended, Hennings and Ball toured, performing mostly in hotels.
+Hennings and Ball moved to Zürich in 1915, where they took part in the founding of the Cabaret Voltaire, which marked the beginning of the Dada movement.

+Before they launched the Cabaret Voltaire, the two struggled to make a living in Zürich during the early days of WW1.
+They toured, performing mostly in hotels around Switzerland.
 Hennings sang, did puppetry, and danced to music composed by Ball.
 She also recited her own poetry.
 In 1916 Ball and Hennings created Arabella, their own ensemble troupe, where Hennings performed under the name Dagny.

+On 5 February 1916, Hennings and Hugo founded the Cabaret Voltaire at Spiegelgasse 1, 8001 Zürich.
+Hennings was a regular performer at the Cabaret Voltaire.
+Her performances included a role in the German premiere of Das Leben des Menschen (The Life of a Man) by playwright Leonid Andreev, in which she appeared with Ball.
+Hennings also performed in Krippenspiel, a piece written by Ball.

 Hennings married Ball on 21 February 1920.
-Although they had no children together, Hennings had a daughter, Annemarie, from a previous relationship.
+They had no children together.
+However, Hennings had a daughter, Annemarie, from a previous relationship, who took fondly to Ball.
 Hennings, who outlived Ball by two decades, lived in Magliaso, Switzerland from 1942 to 1948.
 She died on 10 August 1948 at a clinic in Sorengo, Switzerland.

 Dada star

-In The Magic Bishop: Hugo Ball, Dada Poet, author Erdmute Wenzel White writes that Hennings “was admired by expressionists as the incarnation of the cabaret artist of her time...
-The shining star of the Voltaire, according to the Zuricher Post (Zurich Post), her role in Dada has not been adequately acknowledged.” (p.
+In The Magic Bishop: Hugo Ball, Dada Poet, author Erdmute Wenzel White writes that Hennings “was admired by expressionists as the incarnation of the cabaret artist of her time ...
+The shining star of the Voltaire, according to the Züricher Post (Zürich Post), her role in Dada has not been adequately acknowledged.” (p.
 11).